NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 • The offspring of an individual with PKAN are obligate heterozygotes (carriers).

-• The offspring are at risk of being affected only if the proband's reproductive partner is a carrier for a disease-causing mutation.
+• The offspring are at risk of being affected only if the proband's reproductive partner is heterozygous for a PANK2 pathogenic variant.

 Other family members.
 Each sib of the proband's parents is at a 50% risk of being a carrier.